Is 3km in 15 Minutes Achievable in 21 Days?: Complete Training Plan

 3. Master your pacing strategy for test day

 You can't afford to go out too fast on test day.
-With your current fitness, you need to be smart about how you distribute your energy across the 3km.Starting the first kilometer at about 5:03-5:05 pace — just 3-5 seconds per kilometer slower than your goal is recommended.
+With your current fitness, you need to be sensible about how you distribute your energy across the 3km.I'd recommend starting the first kilometre at about 5:03-5:05 pace — just 3-5 seconds per kilometre slower than your goal.
 This gives you a buffer and ensures you don't blow up early.
-You should feel controlled and strong after the first kilometer.
+You should feel controlled and strong after the first kilometre.

-Run the second kilometer at exactly 5:00 pace.
+Run the second kilometre at exactly 5:00 pace.
 This is where you settle into your race rhythm.
-If you've paced the first kilometer correctly, this should feel manageable but focused.
+If you've paced the first kilometre correctly, this should feel manageable but focused.

 4. Plan your recovery and final preparation